arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 - Setup a visualizer to render API call results

 You'll also learn use Github REST and GraphQL APIs:
-- Get a personal access token to call Github APIs (REST)
+- Get a personal access token to call Github APIs (REST or GraphQL)
 - Get current user data (REST)
 - List a repository's issues (REST)
 - Add an issue to a repository (REST)